ollionorg/elasticsearch-s3-backup/README.md

 ### Install Elasticsearch AWS Cloud Plugin
-The `AWS Cloud Plugin` for Elasticsearch needs to be installed on every node of both the source and target ES cluster and **you have to restart the ES node after installing the plugin** on it.
+The `AWS Cloud Plugin` for Elasticsearch needs to be installed on every node of both the source and target ES cluster and **you have to restart the ES service on each node after installing the plugin** on it.

 You can install it via the ES plugin manager: